-Surrendering to The Seasons of Life
+Surrendering To The Seasons Of Life

-I have been grieving the comforts of my home in Australia this past month.
+I have been grieving the comforts of Australia this past month.
 I know it’s crazy right?
 I am in France!
 A place that represents my ‘personal legend’ (as in Paulo Coelho’s novel ‘The Alchemist’).
 It’s taken me 43 years to get here and yet part of me feels disappointed.
 Why is that so?

-As this little village of Bonnieux that I love so much shuts down for the winter and settles into its annual quietness.
-I’ve been resisting this.
+As this little village of Bonnieux that I love so much shuts down for the winter and settles into its annual quietness I’ve felt increasingly isolated.
 I want to see activity, people, things happening and community.
 But everyone is bunkering down.